Vernice Armour: Career

 In 1993, while a student at Middle Tennessee State University (MTSU), Armour enlisted in the U.S. Army Reserve and later entered into the U.S. Army's ROTC.

 In 1996, she took time off from college to become a Nashville police officer (her childhood dream).
 She became the first female African-American on the motorcycle squad.

 Armour graduated from MTSU in 1997.
 In 1998, Armour became the first African American female to serve as a police officer in Tempe, Arizona before joining the U.S. Marines as an Officer Candidate in October 1998.

-Commissioned a second lieutenant on December 12, 1998 Armour was sent to flight school at Naval Air Station Corpus Christi, Texas and later Naval Air Station Pensacola, Florida.
+Commissioned a second lieutenant on December 12, 1998, Armour was sent to flight school at Naval Air Station Corpus Christi, Texas and later Naval Air Station Pensacola, Florida.
 Earning her wings in July 2001, Armour was not only number one in her class of twelve, she was number one among the last two hundred graduates.
 She became the Marine Corps' first African-American female pilot.

 After flight school, Armour was assigned to Marine Corps Base Camp Pendleton near San Diego, California for training in the AH-1W SuperCobra.
 While at Camp Pendleton, she was named 2001 Camp Pendleton Female Athlete of the Year, twice won the Camp's annual Strongest Warrior Competition, and was a running back for the San Diego Sunfire women's football team.

-In March 2003, she flew with HMLA-169 during the invasion of Iraq becoming America's first black female combat pilot.
+In March 2003, she flew with HMLA-169 during the invasion of Iraq becoming the Marine Corps first black female combat pilot.
 She completed two combat tours in the Gulf.
 Afterwards, she was assigned to the Manpower and Reserve Affairs Equal Opportunity Branch as program liaison officer.